 The university student conduct process should not become excessively legalistic or adversarial.
-The student conduct bodies may find it necessary to remind parties, witnesses, or advisors that the proceedings are not criminal or civil trials, that criminal or civil standards and rules of evidence are not controlling, and that the student conduct bodies shall enjoy considerable discretion to interpret, vary, and waive procedural requirements to the end that a just and fair decision may be obtained.
+The student conduct bodies may find it necessary frequently and firmly to remind parties, witnesses, or advisors that the proceedings are not criminal or civil trials, that criminal or civil standards and rules of evidence are not controlling, and that the student conduct bodies shall enjoy considerable discretion to interpret, vary, and waive procedural requirements to the end that a just and fair decision may be obtained.

-Following an alleged act of student misconduct, and until final disposition of the charges, the status of a respondent shall not be altered nor will their right to be present at the university and to attend courses be suspended, except when interim suspension is assigned because the continued presence of the respondent in the university community poses a threat to any person or to the stability and continuance of normal university functions.
+Following an alleged act of student misconduct, and until final disposition of the charges, the status of a respondent shall not be altered nor will their right to be present at the university and to attend courses be suspended, except when interim suspension is assigned because the continued presence of the respondent at the university, poses a threat to themselves or to others or to the stability and continuance of normal university functions.